-Configuring Jenkins CLI tool with non-TrustStore SSL certificates
+Configuring Jenkins CLI tool with non-TrustStore TLS certificates

 1 minute readAutomation

-1. Ensure that the keytool command is running on the machine running the Jenkins CLI tool.
+1. Ensure that the keytool command is running on the machine that runs the Jenkins CLI tool.

-2. Obtain/download your CloudBees CI’s non-TrustStore SSL certificate directly from the web browser itself - naming it, for example, cloudbees-ci.example.com.crt.
+2. Obtain or download your CloudBees CI’s non-TrustStore TLS certificate directly from the web browser itself and name it (for example, cloudbees-ci.example.com.crt).

 In Firefox, this can be done by doing the following: